tari-project/tari/RFC/src/Glossary.md

 [Mimblewimble], range proofs are used to prove that outputs are positive values.

-## RegistrationCollateral
+## Registration Deposit
-[RegistrationCollateral]: #registrationcollateral "An amount of tari coin that is locked up on the base layer when a [Validator Node] is registered"
+[Registration Deposit]: #registration-deposit "An amount of tari coin that is locked up on the base layer when a [Validator Node] is registered"

 An amount of tari coin that is locked up on the base layer when a [Validator Node] is registered.
 In order to make Sybil attacks expensive and to provide an authorative base layer registry of [validator node]s they will need to lock up a amount of [Tari Coin] on the [Base Layer] using a registration transaction to begin acting as a VN on the DAN.

-## RegistrationTerm
+## Registration Term
-[RegistrationTerm]: #registrationterm "The minimum amount of time that a VN registration lasts"
+[Registration Term]: #registration-term "The minimum amount of time that a VN registration lasts"

-The minimum amount of time that a VN registration lasts, the RegistrationCollateral can only be released after this minimum period has elapsed.
+The minimum amount of time that a VN registration lasts, the [Registration Deposit] can only be released after this minimum period has elapsed.

 ## Reorg Pool